If you’re hitting the road as a traveling nurse, you have a million and one things on your mind.

 Furnished Finder is a website created exclusively for finding furnished lodging for traveling healthcare professionals.

-All of their properties, which number about 40,000 rentals, rent by the month, which of course is just perfect for the traveling nurse.
+All of their properties, which number about 40,000 rentals, rent by the month, which is perfect for the traveling nurse.

 Property owners who list accommodations on Furnished Finder cater specifically to traveling healthcare workers, so they have a good grasp of the needs and demands of the job.